About the project

 - Subjectively, how are Muslims shaped and formed as willing subjects by the diverse powers at play, by deliberate strategies of domination and by internalized technologies of the self?

-- Oppositionally, how do Muslim women and youth groups struggle with power and authority internally in the mosque and what kind empowering counter-strategies do they produce?
+- Oppositionally, how do Muslim women groups struggle with power and authority internally in the mosque and what kind empowering counter-strategies do they produce?

 Overall, the methods of researching the power, significance, use and influence of mosques are shared, yet the project is designed to unfold progressively in phases that further the collective body of data.